coudertlab/amof/README.md

 # aMOF

-aMOF is a collection of tools to analyze Molecular Dynamics (MD) trajectories of amorphous Metal-Organic Frameworks (MOFs).
+aMOF is a python package consisting in a collection of tools to analyze Molecular Dynamics (MD) trajectories of amorphous Metal-Organic Frameworks (MOFs).

 ## Functionalities